wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 After you connect your MailChimp account, the plugin will fetch all of your MailChimp list information and load it into the plugin admin.
 You can simply choose the MailChimp lists you want to make forms for.

-= How do I add the MailChimp sign up forms to my site? = We offer a variety of forms: Popups, Embedded, Top Bar, etc. You can choose which pages, posts or categories to show MailChimp form on.
+= How do I add the MailChimp sign up forms to my site? = We offer a variety of MailChimp forms: Popups, Embedded, Top Bar, etc. You can choose which pages, posts or categories to show MailChimp form on.
 You can also use a shortcode to add a MailChimp form to a specific area in a page or post.
 Everything is done visually.

 = Does this plugin slow down my site? =
 Absolutely not.
 MailChimp by MailMunch is designed with high performance and scalability in mind.
 It's completely asynchronous and hosted on Amazon's highly scalable infrastructure.
 Some of our customers have very high traffic websites.